 is Associate Professor in the Department of Comparative Literature at the University of Tartu (Estonia).
-She is the author of more than 90 publications of which the following are the most important: the monograph The Models of Space, Time and Vision in V. Nabokov’s Fiction: Narrative Strategies and Cultural Frames (Tartu UP, 2006); edited or co-edited collections, such as Intertextuality and Intersemiosis (with M. Lehtimäki, Tartu UP, 2004), Intermediality and Storytelling (with M.-L. Ryan, De Gruyter, 2010), Jutustamise teooriad ja praktikad (Storytelling Theories and Practices, in Estonian, Tartu UP, 2010), as well as articles published in such journals as Narrative, Qualitative Sociology Review, World Literature Today, The Nabokovian, Sign Systems Studies, Interlitteraria and international volumes (Unnatural Narratives – Unnatural Narratology, ed. by J. Alber and R. Heinze, De Gruyter’s series Linguae & Litterae, 2011; Strange Voices, ed. by H. S. Nielsen et al., De Gruyter’s Narratologia series, 2011, Neuroscience, Literature, and History: Cognitive Constants, Cultural-Artistic Change, and the New Literary Criticism co-edited by M. Bruhn and D. R. Wehrs (forthcoming in Texas University Press in 2012).
+She is the author of more than one hundred publications of which the following are the most important: the monograph The Models of Space, Time and Vision in V. Nabokov’s Fiction: Narrative Strategies and Cultural Frames (Tartu UP, 2006, 2nd revised online edition: OAPEN, 2012); edited or co-edited collections, such as Intertextuality and Intersemiosis (with M. Lehtimäki, Tartu UP, 2004), Intermediality and Storytelling (with M.-L. Ryan, De Gruyter, 2010), Jutustamise teooriad ja praktikad (Storytelling Theories and Practices, in Estonian, Tartu UP, 2010), Theoretical Schools and Circles in the 20th Century Humanities: Intellectual and Cultural Legacy (in progress), as well as articles published in such journals as Narrative, Qualitative Sociology Review, World Literature Today, The Nabokovian, Sign Systems Studies, Interlitteraria and international volumes (Unnatural Narratives – Unnatural Narratology, ed. by J. Alber and R. Heinze, De Gruyter’s series Linguae & Litterae, 2011; Strange Voices, ed. by H. S. Nielsen et al., De Gruyter’s Narratologia series, 2011, Literature, Cognition and History co-edited by M. Bruhn and D. R. Wehrs (Routledge, 2013).
 Grishakova is also the editor of the 1st volume in the series Semiotics, Communication, Cognition (De Gruyter, 2009), which includes the first English translation of J. Lotman’s monograph Culture and Explosion and a number of accompanying articles.
 Grishakova is the coordinator of the Nordic Network of Narrative Studies, member of the Executive Committee of the International Comparative Literature Association (ICLA), member of the International Society for the Study of Narrative, the European Society for Aesthetics, the Society for Literature, Science, and the Arts, and other international societies and networks; member of the editorial board of Interlitteraria and Studia Litteraria Estonica.
 Among her most notable grants are the DAAD research grant (2007, Hamburg Interdisciplinary Center for Narratology), Fulbright Fellowship for senior researchers (2009, Ohio State University, project “Narrative”) and British Academy Visiting Scholarship (2011-2012).
 She was leading the project “The Semiotics of Narrative and Interdisciplinary Analysis of Culture” (2007-2010) and is currently leading the project “Narrative Forms and Functions in Contemporary Culture: Narrative as a Means of Cognition, Communication and Sense Making” (both projects sponsored by the Estonian Science Foundation).
 She is the representative of the University of Tartu in the international project „Literature and Change in Europe“.
 Grishakova organized and chaired panels at the international workshops and conferences, most recently the panel “Cognitive Film Studies II” at the ISSN conference in the University of Washington at St. Louis.
 She acted as an invited speaker at international symposia and delivered invited lectures at the Universities of Kiel, Tampere, Aarhus, Groningen, Bournemouth and the Institute of Czech Literature of Czech Academy of Sciences (Prague).
 Grishakova teaches courses in comparative literature, literary theory, narratology, genre theory, film analysis, literature and myth.
 Her research interests include cognitive narratology, film theory and semiotics.

 comparative literature, genre theory, narratology, film theory